Ranking Lab — A Measuring Newsroom

 Sensitivity handling: What this piece measures is the impact on heritage as an asset and on the institution — it is not a comparison of casualty counts or the horror of harm itself.
 For candidates where historical interpretation or political affiliation is contested (the Old City of Jerusalem and its Walls, the Medieval Monuments in Kosovo, Japan's Meiji industrial revolution sites), this piece takes no side and records only the facts of how each has been treated institutionally.

 This piece makes no claim about which heritage site is "better" — it's an ordering by the axes we've disclosed.
-Scoring covers only past episodes and does not include the outcome of the 48th session of the World Heritage Committee (Busan, South Korea), scheduled for July 2026, including the inscription decision on "Asuka-Fujiwara: Ancient Capitals of Japan."
+Scoring covers only past episodes and does not include the outcome of the 48th session of the World Heritage Committee (Busan, South Korea), which is under way in July 2026.
+That session inscribed "Asuka-Fujiwara: Ancient Capitals of Japan" on 26 July 2026.

 Related